dfelinto/blender-manual/manual/interface/controls/templates/curve.rst

    Curve widget.

-The purpose of the *Curve Widget* is to allow the user to modify an input (such as an image) in an intuitive manner by smoothly adjusting the values up and down using the curve.

-The input values are mapped to the X axis of the graph, and the output values are mapped to the Y axis.
+The *Curve Widget* allows to intuitively map a range of input values to a set of output values by adjusting a curve, where the X axis represents the input and the Y axis the output.

 Control Points